Support and assistance may be provided in the form of:

 This includes all authorised sporting activities in NSW schools, as well as sports organisations that have sporting insurance cover through icare.

 Although all employers are required to hold a valid workers compensation insurance policy, should an employer not have a valid policy in place, an injured worker can still make a claim through the Uninsured Liability Scheme.

-The Workers Compensation (Dust Diseases) Authority provides compensation, treatment and care for workers with a dust disease and their dependents.
-We provide services to the Workers Compensation (Dust Diseases) Authority through icare dust diseases care.
+The Workers Compensation (Dust Diseases) Authority provides compensation, treatment and care for workers with a dust disease and their dependants.
+We provide services to the Workers Compensation (Dust Diseases) Authority through icare Dust Diseases Care.

 Insurance for NSW